SelecTree: Tree Detail

 Growth Rate: 24 or More Inches per Year.

-Flowers Inconspicuous.
-Green.
+Flowers Inconspicuous. green.
 Flowers in Spring or Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Persistent, Red or Black Berry, Very Small (Under 0.25 inches).